 There are some serious scientists in the world, however, such as English theoretical physicist and cosmologist Stephen Hawking, who believe in the multiverse hypothesis.

 But it is “because the alternative is that you have to see the hands of a creator who set the parameters to be just so because the creator was interested in something a little more complicated than random particles,” Collins said.

-The NIH director, who came to speak for himself and not as a government official, delivered a thoughtful yet provocative hour-and-a-half lecture last Thursday titled, “Reflections on the Current Tensions Between Science and Faith.”
-This year, the Christian Scholars’ Conference theme was: “The Path of Discovery: Science, Theology, and the Academy.”
+The NIH director, who came to speak for himself and not as a government official, delivered a thoughtful yet provocative hour-and-a-half lecture last Thursday at the conference titled, “Reflections on the Current Tensions Between Science and Faith.”
+This year, the theme was: “The Path of Discovery: Science, Theology, and the Academy.”

 More than 300 scholars from 90 different universities participated in the three-day conference, June 16-18, where they were challenged to discuss and engage with one another on the topic of faith and science.
 The scholars interacted through 91 paper, panel or performance sessions.

 During the keynote presentation, speaker Francis Collins deliberated out loud about a question that the Big Bang theory cannot answer.
 Although the Big Bang theory explains how the universe started, it can’t explain what happened before that.